Accuracy International Arctic Warfare: AW50F (Arctic Warfare .50 calibre Folding Stock)

 The AW50F is a variant of the AW50 adopted by the Australian military.
 It differs from the standard AW50 in that it is fitted with a folding stock (hence the F) and Maddco barrel.

 AE (Accuracy Enforcement)

 The Accuracy International AE was introduced in 2001 as a cheaper, somewhat simplified, less robust version of the L96/AW series intended for law enforcement, in place of the more expensive AWP or AW models intended for military use.
-The AE bolt-action differs from the larger, more angular AW design.
-The round AE receiver is lighter than in the AW models.
-The action of the AE is not permanently bonded with epoxy material to the aluminium chassis and can be removed.
+The round AE receiver differs from the larger, more angular AW receiver design and is lighter than in the AW models.
+The AE receiver is bolted with screws and can be removed as it is not permanently bonded with epoxy material to the aluminium chassis.
 Unlike the AW models, the AE can not be ordered in a left-handed configuration.
 The AE is chambered in 7.62×51mm NATO cartridge and its barrel is 610 mm long.